A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 The force of the wind broke down large pieces of Gypsum into Selenite (broken down pieces of Gypsum are known as Selenite).

-Other white sand beaches around the world – White Beach Boracay in the Philippines, The Maldives in the Indian Ocean, Wine Glass Bay in Tasmania, Grand Anse Beach in Seychelles.
+Other white sand beaches worldwide – White Beach Boracay in the Philippines, The Maldives in the Indian Ocean, Wine Glass Bay in Tasmania, Grand Anse Beach in Seychelles.

 Papakolea Green Sand Beach